-- □ A review of individual attendance will take place on a weekly basis within school - □ The parents and carers of pupils whose attendance falls to 95% or below will receive an absence letter - □ If there is no improvement after the first letter, parents and carers will receive a second absence letter advising that if there is still no improvement they will be invited to complete an Attendance Improvement Plan (AIP) - □ At the meeting we will discuss attendance and devise a plan of support if required.
-An Education Welfare Officer from the Local Authority may be present at this meeting. - □ School will continue to monitor, review attendance, and work with families. - □ If there is no improvement in attendance school may consider legal action
+- A review of individual attendance will take place on a weekly basis within school - The parents and carers of pupils whose attendance falls to 95% or below will receive an absence letter - If there is no improvement after the first letter, parents and carers will receive a phone call to discuss barriers to school attendance - At the meeting we will discuss attendance and devise a plan of support if required.
+An Education Welfare Officer from the Local Authority may be present at this meeting. - School will continue to monitor, review attendance, and work with families. - If there are further absences, you will be invited to an attendance improvement meeting - If there is no improvement in attendance school will issue a notice to improve